JamesAARobertson/recipes/README.md

-A quick project to reinforce the basics of HTML
+A quick project to reinforce the basics of HTML & CSS

+Ugly as hell but only need for practice `:)`